JanHerca/urantiapedia/output/wikijs/article/Gard_Jameson/The_Value_of_Study_Groups.md

 ## Setting Up a Study Group

 Before even thinking about a group, make sure the purpose of your group is to study _The Urantia Book_.
 The purpose of a study group should be to study, socialize, expand personal insights, avoid isolation of religious experience and interpretation, and provide an arena for interpersonal contact and moral decision making.
 A study group facilitates the wonderful experience of learning how to work cooperatively as a team.
 "One of the most important lessons to be learned during your mortal career is _teamwork_."
-(312.1) 28:5.
+[UB 28:5.14](/en/The_Urantia_Book/28#p5_14)

 1\. _Making contact with potential group members_.